Nassau County Police Department: Other staff

-The Nassau County Police Department also employs School Crossing Guards, Communication/911 operators, Police Service Aids, Clerk/Typists, Mechanics and Public Safety Officers.
+The Nassau County Police Department also employs School Crossing Guards, Communication/911 operators, Police Service Aides, Clerk/Typists, Mechanics and Public Safety Officers.

 Auxiliary Police

 A Ford Crown Victoria Police Interceptor model Nassau County Auxiliary Police marked patrol vehicle parked at the 4th Precinct.
 The majority of Auxiliary Police cars are retired marked NCPD cars.

 The Nassau County Auxiliary Police is a unit of the Nassau County Police Department.
 These volunteer police officers are assigned to 1 of 36 local community units and perform routine patrols of the neighborhood and provide traffic control for local parades, races, other community events and assist the Police Department as needed.
 Auxiliary Police officers are empowered to make arrests for crimes that occur in their presence.

 Nassau County Auxiliary Police officers must attend and complete a 130-hour, 36-session training course, which is taught by state-certified instructors at the Nassau County Police Academy.
 Emergency Medical Technician (EMT) training is also available to all officers after certain criteria are met.
 Basic academy training includes: peace officer powers, New York State Penal Law, hazardous materials awareness, baton training, blood-borne pathogens, basic first aid/CPR, traffic and pedestrian control, and response to critical incidents.

 Auxiliary Police officers are certified by the NYS Division of Criminal Justice Services (DCJS) as "Peace Officers" and are registered in the NYS DCJS registry of peace officers.